woywoy123/AnalysisG/README.md

 def DetectorMatchingEngine(self)
 ```
 ##### Description:
-Matches detector particles with truth jets and leptons from truth children.
+Matches detector particles with truth jets and leptons to the truth children.
 This function is called from the main compiler routine.
 ##### Affected Internal Variables:
-- `CallLoop`: A string that is updated internally according to which matching engine is being used.
+- `CallLoop`: A string that is updated internally according to which matching engine is being called.

 ```python
 def TruthMatchingEngine(self)